ddasker/mysql-enterprise/introduction/introduction.md

 ## About this Workshop

 Securing the data stored in your MySQL Server is key towards avoiding breaches and achieving Regulatory Compliance.
-This workshop covers the installation, configuration and testing of 2 of the MySQL Security Based Enterprise Features.
-We will go through how to setup and run Enterprise Audit and Transparent Data Encryption.
+This workshop covers the installation, configuration and testing of 4 of the MySQL Security Based Enterprise Features.
+We will go through how to setup and run Enterprise Audit, Enterprise Transparent Data Encryption, Enterprise FireWall and Enterprise Data Masking.

 Estimated Workshop Time: 1 hours 30 minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)